kkushi7/ai201-project1-unofficial-guide-starter-v2026/README.md

      Milestone 3. -->

-I picked these numbers because this is an advice thread, so people tend to keep answers concise over having long paragraphs and short phrases as it requires more detail than that.
+I picked these numbers because this is an advice thread, so people tend to keep answers concise over having long paragraphs and short phrases, as it still requires more detail than that.

 ## Sample Chunks